thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 ### Create a basic page with VSCode

-1. In the `WIP` folder, create a file called `index.html`.
-You can create this file by right-clicking the `WIP` folder, and choosing New File.
+1. In your MyWebCourse project, create a new file called `index.html`.

 1. In the empty `index.html` file, type `html` and pause.
 You should see a menu with options for html templates.
 Choose the one that is `html:5` - you can refer to the screenshot `choose-template.png` in this directory.